TCBPHA Vision, Mission, and Values

 The Tri-County Behavioral Health Providers Association (TCBHPA) was formed in early 2012 in response to federal and state healthcare reform resulting from the Affordable Care Act.
-Since its inception, TCBHPA has been the avenue for the region’s mental health and addictions providers to work together to strengthen our system of care for greater community health.
+Since its inception, TCBHPA has been the avenue for the region’s community-based mental health and addictions providers to work together to strengthen our system of care for greater community health.
 Our approximately 32 organization members include behavioral health providers of all sizes that specialize in providing access to healthcare for all children, youth and adults with mental health, addiction and culturally specific needs.